Use the Edit – Find function located in the browser to search within this document.

 If you exhaust your full-pay and half-pay non-industrial disability benefit schedule and you are likely to be able to return to work within six months, special disability benefits may be payable.

 Your employer decides if and when these special disability benefits are paid.
 The benefit amount is half pay, reduced by any government benefit being paid.
-Generally, these benefits may only be approved when the absence due to disability is unexpected.

 Industrial disability benefits